-For encryption and decryption of pixel data, FBCrypt uses a modified version of RC5 [11], which uses the nonstandard block size of 48 bits to accommodate two pixels.
-It is desirable to encrypt a VFB by one pixel because an updated area can be an arbitrary rectangle.
-However, the block size of 24 bits is less than the standard minimum size of 32 bits and therefore we chose the 48 bits as the block size.
+For encryption and decryption of pixel data, FBCrypt uses a modified version of RC5 [14], which uses the non-standard block size of 48 bits to accommodate two pixels.
+It is desirable to encrypt a VFB or VRAM by one pixel because arbitrary pixels can be updated.
+However, the block size of 24 bits is less than the standard minimum size of 32 bits and therefore we chose 48 bits as the block size.
 In addition, FBCrypt considers the position of each pixel to be encrypted.
 If all the pixels were encrypted by the same key without considering their positions, the attackers in domain 0 could obtain approximate screen images.

-Since FBCrypt encrypts two pixels together, the VMM rewrites update events in the I/O ring so that the updated areas are aligned by the boundary of two pixels.
-For example, when the X-position or the width of an updated area is odd, the VMM needs to expand the updated area.
+Since FBCrypt encrypts two pixels together, the VMM expands synchronized regions so that the regions are aligned by the boundary of two pixels.
+For example, when the X-position or the width of an updated area is odd, the VMM has to decrease the X-position by one or increase the width by one.
+Also, the VNC server aligns updated areas in a similar way because it calculates the areas by itself.
 If the VNC server transferred only one of two pixels, the VNC clients could not decrypt the received pixel data correctly.
-Fortunately, in the current implementation of Xen, the VMM does not need to expand updated areas.
-The X-position and the width of an updated area are always aligned by 8 bits in text mode.
-In graphics mode, they are always the same as the display width, which is usually even.